 Today the Yellowhead Pass is a valley corridor containing a highway and railway beside crystal clear rivers, through dense forests under rugged peaks links Jasper town site and the provincial border of British Columbia.
 In the past the low elevation made for easy movement for Indigenous peoples, fur trappers, railways and explorers.
 The name Yellowhead is the nickname of a fair-haired Metis-Iroquois-freeman named Bostonais, active here in the early 1800s.

 Hours of operation

 Free admission for youth 17 and under.
 Other fees still apply.

 Athabasca Pass National Historic Site

 Surveying routes through uncharted lands with clear mountain rivers and snow-capped mountain passes were all part of the job for David Thompson.
 Discovering the Athabasca Pass near Jasper, Alberta, was fundamental in linking Canada’s fur traders to the Pacific Ocean.
 Hikers can still experience the same untouched wilderness.

-Bar U Ranch National Historic Site
+Jasper House National Historic Site

 Jasper House was a trading post serving fur traders, Aboriginal people, and explorers travelling across vast mountain ranges on either side of the continental divide.
 A viewpoint and commemorative plaque brings this historic era to life.